JSmith1140/SmithSullivanThomas_CSC3810A_Final/README.md

 # How To Run

--Run MusicPlayer.sql
+Run MusicPlayer.sql

--Run MusicPlayInsertData.sql (if you want user input)
+Run MusicPlayInsertData.sql (if you want user input)

--Run DatabaseGUI.java
+Run DatabaseGUI.java

 # Authors:
 - Jacob Smith